MicrosoftDocs/PowerShell-Docs/reference/5.1/PSReadline/PSReadline.md

 # PSReadline Module
 ## Description
-This section contains the help topics for the cmdlets that are installed with the Windows PowerShell® PSReadline module.
+This section contains the help topics for the cmdlets that are installed with the Windows PowerShellÂ® PSReadline module.
 The PSReadline module contains cmdlets that let you customize the command-line editing environment in Windows PowerShell.

 ## PSReadline Cmdlets
 ### [Get-PSReadlineKeyHandler](Get-PSReadlineKeyHandler.md)